andreban/flyby-results-explorer/memory-bank/progress.md

 - The price filter now correctly uses a dual-handle slider and displays the selected range with labels.
 A bug that caused the `minPrice` to reset has been fixed.
 - **Smart Filters:** The Smart Filters feature is now connected to the Built-in AI API and can extract filter criteria from natural language queries.
 The integration has been improved to use a system prompt and to control the model's output with `temperature` and `topK` parameters.
 The logic for handling `nonstop`, `onestop`, and `twostop` filters has been corrected to align with the application's filter state.
 A regression that prevented the price filter from being updated by the Smart Filters feature has been fixed.
 - **Deployment:** The application now uses `HashRouter` and relative paths in `index.html` to support deployments to relative paths and prevent 404 errors.
 The `NotFound` page has been updated to use the `Link` component for correct client-side navigation.
+- **Airport Filter Compatibility:** Standardized the application to use 3-letter IATA codes for airport filtering, ensuring compatibility between the Prompt API and manual filter controls.
+The filtering logic has been updated for improved reliability.

 ## What's Left to Build